Nicholas

 A spread is the difference in the bid and ask prices of an asset or security.

 The spread of a currency pair depends on the forex pair.
-It's highest for exotic pairs and lowest for the major pairs.
+It's highest for exotic pairs like SEKZAR and lowest for the major pairs like GBPUSD or EURUSD for example.
 Spread is measured in pips.

 As the value of a forex pair can change based on the market conditions, so can the value of its spread.
 Thus, spreads are of two types- Fixed spreads and Variable spreads.